 Goodwill represents the excess of the cost of acquired entities over the net of amounts assigned to assets acquired and liabilities assumed.
 Goodwill is stated net of any provision for impairment.
-The Company tests goodwill annually for any impairments.
+The Company tests goodwill annually for any impairments or whenever events occur which may indicate impairment.
 The first step is to compare the carrying amount of the reporting units' assets to the fair value of the reporting unit.
 If the carrying amount exceeds the fair value then a second step is completed which involves the fair value of the reporting unit being allocated to each asset and liability with the excess being implied goodwill.
 The impairment loss is the amount by which the recorded goodwill exceeds the implied goodwill.
 The Company's annual test for impairment performed for the year ended May 31, 2005 identified an impairment charge to be taken against the central laboratory segment.
-For further information, refer to Note 15 to the Consolidated Financial Statements.
+For further information, refer to Note 14 to the Consolidated Financial Statements.
+No impairment was recognized as a result of the impairment testing carried out as at December 31, 2006.